-Lafora disease is a progressive and fatal autosomal recessive disorder characterized by recurrent myoclonic and other types of seizure as well as relentlessly progressive intellectual and neurologic deterioration.
-Survival is short, less than 10 years after onset, which is usually in the first half of the second decade of life.
-Lafora disease is caused by mutations in the EPM2A or EPM2B genes, encoding the laforin phosphatase and the malin ubiquitin ligase, respectively, 2 cytoplasmically active enzymes that regulate glycogen construction.
+Lafora disease is a severe form of progressive myoclonus epilepsy characterized by the onset of seizures or cognitive decline during late childhood or adolescence with a progressive course, usually ending in death 5 to 10 years after the initial symptoms.
+Lafora disease is caused by mutations in the EPM2A or EPM2B genes, encoding the laforin phosphatase and the malin ubiquitin ligase, respectively, two cytoplasmically active enzymes that regulate glycogen construction.
 Pathologically, the disease is characterized by the presence of polyglucosan intracellular inclusion bodies called Lafora bodies in neurons and other tissues.
 Despite improved patient diagnosis, prenatal diagnosis, and genetic counseling for this devastating disease, treatment is primarily palliative, aiming at seizure reduction.
 In this article, the author summarizes the clinical manifestations and rapidly expanding information on the genetic basis and metabolic derangements of Lafora disease and some promising results from the treatment of animal models.

-• Lafora disease is autosomal recessive progressive myoclonic epilepsy characterized by the accumulation of insoluble abnormal glycogen deposits in the brain and peripheral tissues.
+• Lafora disease is an autosomal recessive progressive myoclonus epilepsy characterized by the accumulation of insoluble abnormal glycogen deposits in the brain and peripheral tissues.
 Clinically it manifests with cortical myoclonus, other types of epileptic seizures, progressive intellectual decline, ataxia, and early death.

 • Onset of symptoms is in the second decade of life, typically between the ages of 11 and 18 years.
 Death usually occurs 2 to 10 years after onset (mean 5 years).